Wisdom teeth removal

-It is possible for wisdom teeth to appear, erupt, and take their place in your jaw without any trouble, but removal may be necessary if they are impacted.
-Impacted wisdom teeth can cause a number of problems, such as swelling, tenderness, and sever pain in the gums.
-When impacted wisdom teeth have erupted partially (think of an iceberg sticking out of the ocean) or all the way, they become a nuisance to clean, which leads to gum disease, frequent infections, and tooth decay.
+Wisdom teeth don’t always need to be removed, and often they appear, erupt, and take their place in your jaw without any trouble, but removal may be necessary if they are impacted.
+Impacted wisdom teeth can cause problems such as swelling, tenderness, and severe pain in your gums.
+When impacted wisdom teeth have erupted partially–think of an iceberg sticking out of the ocean–or all the way, they become a nuisance to clean, leading to gum disease, frequent infections, and tooth decay.

-Panoramic X-rays are the first step to determining whether you need oral surgery to have your wisdom teeth removed.
+Panoramic X-rays are the first step in determining whether oral surgery will be needed to remove your wisdom teeth.
 With these helpful images, Goose Creek Dentists Dr. Barganier and Dr. Bale can examine your mouth and see what needs to be done.
 Every treatment plan is designed with patients’ specific needs in mind, so remember that a recommendation to have your wisdom teeth removed should be taken seriously and acted upon as soon as possible.
-If impacted wisdom teeth are left alone, the complications can become more severe as their roots continue to form and the bone surrounding them grows denser.
-This also negatively affects the ease of the removal procedure and length of recovery time.
+If impacted wisdom teeth are left alone, the complications can become more severe as their roots continue to form, and the bone surrounding them grows denser.
+This also negatively affects the ease of removal and length of recovery time.

 How are wisdom teeth removed?
 The first thing to remember is that you won’t feel a thing, because your Goose Creek dentist will use a local anesthetic (numbs the tooth and surrounding area).
 In fact, if you have concerns about the procedure and don’t wish to be conscious, general anesthetic (sedation) is also available.